Skip to Main Content

 • non-breastfeeding women up to six months after termination of pregnancy (live birth, still birth, fetal death, or miscarriage)

-• children under age five
+• children under age 5

 • determined by a WIC nutritionist to be at nutritional risk